onap/oparent-cia/demos/min/README.md

 ```
 ## Why are my numbers different?

 Please note that image sizes may vary slightly from platform to platform.
 This tutorial was produced on a Linux server.
 If you use a different platform, images sizes are bound to be different.
-And that's ok.
+And that's OK.

 ## The canonical test app